 Using a lead generation company

 And of course, there is always the option of outsourcing part of the sales process to an external lead generation agency.
-While no one will ever understand and have the passion for your business that you do, this strategy can still work and has a place within the modern marketing mix.
+While no one will ever understand and have a passion for your business that you do, this strategy can still work and has a place within the modern marketing mix.

 The good news for marketers, and what all this shows, is that there are loads of options for you to choose from.
 Potential leads are out there, just waiting for you to hit them with the right approach, at the right time and in the right way.